Harassment and discrimination

 Table of contents

 You have the right to get services in French from the Landlord and Tenant Board and the Human Rights Tribunal of Ontario.
 This includes the right to a hearing before a French‑speaking Board or Tribunal member or having an interpreter arranged and paid for by the Board or Tribunal.
-You may also have the right to services in French from some of the other offices mentioned in this article.
+You may also have the right to services in French from some of the other offices mentioned in this booklet.

 Vous avez droit à ce que les services de la Commission de la location immobilière ou du Tribunal des droits de la personne de l’Ontario vous soient fournis en français.
 En vertu de ce droit, entre autres : votre audience peut être tenue devant un membre de la Commission ou du Tribunal qui parle français ou vous avez accès à un interprète dont les services sont fournis et payés par la Commission ou par le Tribunal.
-Vous pourriez également avoir droit à des services en français de la part d’autres organismes mentionnés dans la présente article.
+Vous pourriez également avoir droit à des services en français de la part d’autres organismes mentionnés dans la présente brochure.

-This article includes information about tenants' rights under the Residential Tenancies Act (RTA) and the Ontario Human Rights Code.
+This booklet includes information about tenants’ rights under the Residential Tenancies Act (RTA) and the Ontario Human Rights Code.
 These laws apply to most rental housing in Ontario, such as rooms, apartments, houses, mobile home parks, and retirement homes.